 - According to the Copyright Act (section 32), a print disability is a learning, physical or visual, disability that impairs a person from reading conventional print

 Inclusive publishing is the methodology and practice of creating a single, commercial publication which can be accessed by everyone irrespective of print disability, using mainstream or specialist assistive technology.
 NNELS provides tools for publishers interested in making books and other content available to Canadians with print disabilities.

-- OutLook Online, in partnership with BC Electronic Library Network, provides access to library materials found in almost all B.C. public and post-secondary libraries.
+- Illume, in partnership with BC Electronic Library Network, provides access to library materials found in almost all B.C. public and post-secondary libraries.

 - The BC Interlibrary Connect Zone, in partnership with the BC Libraries Cooperative, allows patrons in libraries that use the Sitka library system to borrow items across the province.

 Review the information on the Provincial Interlibrary Loan Code policy.

 Most interlibrary loans are eligible to be shipped via the Library Materials Shipping Rate.
 Read more on the Library Material Shipping Rate and Shipping Tool.

 The Province recognizes and supports public libraries’ changing role in today’s world.
 Professional development and capacity building opportunities of library staff, volunteers, and trustees are available through the following: